SuperSjoerd/api-documentation/Getting-Started.md

 Before you can start communicating with the StoreKeeper backend using the available API, you'll need an active StoreKeeper account and the neccesary credentials to sign-in into the StoreKeeper API Explorer.
 The API Explorer provides an easy way to make calls to the backend.

 Using the API Explorer, it's possible to generate the code, which is needed to reproduce the result you got using the explorer.
-The code generation is currently only available for ++javascript++ and ++php++
+The code generation is currently only available for `javascript` and `php`

 ## Important urls
 | System | Url |